 #5229-b, carbon steel blade, black except for the bevel, about .127" thick, dark brown sheath, $92

 #5229-o, polished stainless steel blade, about .106" thick. choice of light or dark sheath. $97

 A combination of the 3 7/8" puukko and the 7" leuku in

 a double sheath.

-#5629-b; in carbon steel (shown) with the sides of the blade left black.
-Current stock comes with a dark brown sheath.
+#5629-b; in carbon steel (shown) with the sides of the blade left black, current stock comes with dark sheaths. $135

 #1156; One of the oldest styles of Puukko, with rounded brass pommel

 and stacked birch bark handle.
 The handle is particularly comfortable.